 Upcycled Jewelry Holders

-Do your necklaces tend to get tangled or your earring mismatched?
-This necklace holder creates a beautiful display of your necklaces, while keeping them tidy.
+Do your necklaces and earrings tend to get tangled?
+These two DIY solutions create beautiful displays of your jewelry, while keeping items tidy.

 Use a piece of driftwood or repurposed wood, old cabinet or dresser knobs, a tape measure, and a power drill.